AEKKEA-RAAB: Activities immediately before WWII and company dissolution

 AEKKEA produced dozens of gliders on modified German designs (Gruene Post, Grunau Baby and Zoegling types, sold and used locally), as well as a large number of spare parts for other aircraft and a variety of specialized equipment for the Greek armed forces, some exports also being made.

 A proposal to sell aircraft to the Greek Air Force was rejected, as the AEKKEA types were considered "not up to the desired standards".
 This rejection, however, was probably more connected to politics than technology.
 Nonetheless, one aircraft (probably a Schwalbe) was being built for a Greek customer when the country was invaded by the Germans and the factory ceased operations, and could be seen, unfinished, in the site of the factory for years after the end of the war.
 During the German invasion, Raab escaped the country and eventually ended up in India, where he set up a short-lived aircraft factory (it built 2 gliders).

-In 1949, he returned to Europe, living in Germany and Italy until 1985.
+In 1948, he was deported to Europe, living in Germany and Italy until 1985.
 AEKKEA was formally dissolved in 1951.